Rodeoclash/bors/README.md

 	@bors.load_cache("~/examples.cache")

 Some run options on VW (like "passes") will also create a cache file before running.
 Once Bors is using a cache, it is impossible to add further examples.
-It's suggested that you save your examples out to a file before creating a cache mode.
+It's suggested that you save your examples out to a file before entering the cache mode.

 ## Contributing to Bors